 To the east of the Leighton Buzzard Road lies the main section of the park, which is extensively used for

 recreation.
 Two car parks within the site serve both the park and town centre and there are two blocks of public toilets.
-Ice cream, hot and cold drinks and snacks are available in the car parks.
 Usually there are about 10 special events held in the park each year, in addition to visits by the fun fair.

 More information on Gadebridge Park attractions